oracle-devrel/askdata/deployment-docs/docs/deployment/apex-trust.md

     - Logout URL set correctly
 - Trust API working

-If the APEX app stops working/lags after uploading a sample prompt file, try restarting the trust server.
+If the APEX app stops working/lags after uploading a sample prompt file, try refreshing the cache/browser; the session likely expired.
+If it still occurs try restarting the trust server.
 See [Trust Deployment](../deployment/trust-service.c.md#11-setup-the-nl2sql-service)

 **NOTE** APEX does not support calling external APIs with self-signed certificates.
 If your Trust LB is using a self-signed cert, the APEX app will fail.
 For now we are using the API Gateway to get around this.
 This will fail with redirect errors when invoking the API Gateway/load balancer endpoint from APEX.